 1. Defined Benefit Plan:

-A defined benefit plan is great for the S-Corp owner who want to make large, predictable contributions.
+A defined benefit plan is great for the S-Corp owner who wants to make large, predictable contributions.
 Unlike some other options, a defined benefit plan can be established alongside other retirement plans.

 Features: A traditional pension plan where the benefit amount is predetermined.
 Contributions can be significantly higher compared to other plans, depending on the desired retirement benefit.
 The use of an actuary can result in higher costs to establish.
 There are also annual filing requirements.